Rye House power station

-Rye House Power Station is a 715 MW combined cycle gas turbine (CCGT) power station close to Rye House railway station in Hoddesdon, Hertfordshire.
+Rye House Power Station is a 715 MW combined cycle gas turbine (CCGT) power station located near Rye House railway station in Hoddesdon, Hertfordshire.

 History

 The current station was built on the site of an earlier 128 MW coal-fired power station built in 1951, and an open cycle gas turbine plant commissioned in 1965 (see below).
 Both these stations were closed on 1 November 1982 and were subsequently demolished.

 The gas-fired station, near Hoddesdon, is about eighteen miles north of London, was built in the early 1990s and fully commissioned in November 1993 and officially opened in April 1994.
 Output from the station is enough to meet the daily power needs of nearly a million people - almost the population of Hertfordshire.

 Rye House is owned and operated by VPI, part of the Vitol group.

 Specification

 Rye House was built by Siemens AG.
 It has three Siemens V94.2 gas turbines rotating at 3000 rpm.
 Each drives a generator producing 150 MW at a terminal voltage of 11 kV and exhausts at 540 °C into a Babcock Energy steam generator.
 The three steam generators supply a single Siemens turbogenerator producing 250 MW at 15.75 kV.
 The combined outputs feed the National Grid at 400 kV.
 The station has the largest air-cooled condenser in Europe.
 The chimneys are 58 m high.
 The station employs thirty-seven people.